nettings/gpioctl/README.md

 $ ./build/gpioctl -h

-gpioctl handles switches and rotary encoders connected to GPIOs, using the portable libgpiod kernel interface, to send JACK MIDI CC messages via gpioctl:midi_out, directly interact with an ALSA mixer control, or print formatted values to stdout.
+gpioctl handles switches and rotary encoders connected to GPIOs, using the portable libgpiod kernel interface, to send text messages to /dev/stdout.
+If enabled at build time, you can also send JACK MIDI CC messages, OSC messages, or directly interact with an ALSA mixer control.
 We assume GPI pins have a pull-up, so the return should be connected to ground.

 -h|--help      This help.
 -v|--verbose   Print current controller values.